 A manuscript collector and amateur research scholar, Larry began his database as a personal project to track the historic and current locations of the world’s manuscript books, as well as their value, across time and place.
 He began with a Microsoft Excel file, eventually converting that to a Microsoft Access database in 1999.
 In addition to tracking current sales from his home in Longboat Key, Florida, Larry would make a point of visiting libraries during his travels throughout Europe to pore over their catalog holdings.
 He was even able to convince his favorite and constant travel companion, his wife Barbara Brizdle Schoenberg, to join in.
-Foregoing the traditional sightseeing that one typically does in Europe, Larry and Barbara would instead knock on the doors of such libraries as the Bodleian Library at Oxford, which housed the papers and catalogs of A. L. Munby, and the Château de Chantilly, home of the collection that houses the famed Très Riches Heures of Jean, Duc de Berry, the great 15th-century French bibliophile, in the search for more data.
+Foregoing the traditional sightseeing that one typically does in Europe, Larry and Barbara would instead knock on the doors of such institutions as the Cambridge University Library, which houses the papers and catalogs of A. L. Munby, and the Château de Chantilly, home of the collection that houses the famed Très Riches Heures of Jean, Duc de Berry, the great 15th-century French bibliophile, in the search for more data.
 Larry also became a fixture in the library at the Grolier Club in New York, where he had been a member since 2004.
 He could frequently be found seated at a small desk in the stacks, where he had direct access to the catalogs that would satisfy his voracious appetite for more manuscript data.

 As the database grew, so did its user-base among manuscript scholars and aficionados who worked from copies supplied to them by Larry himself.
 Its increasing reputation as a research aid in manuscript studies necessitated a move to make it more easily accessible to a wider audience.
 As a dedicated Penn alumnus, Larry looked toward his alma mater and specifically to Penn Libraries where he had previously funded the the trendsetting digital laboratory Schoenberg Center for Electronic Text and Image (SCETI).
 In 2005, SCETI began hosting the database, and thanks to the work of David McKnight and Dennis Mullen, it was made freely available online.
 In 2007 Larry and Barbara entered into a partnership with Penn Libraries that enabled SCETI to hire new staff to manage, edit, and contribute new records to the database.
 In addition to their financial support, both Larry and Barbara continued to be involved in all of its operations, from oversight to data entry and research.
 Penn Libraries and SCETI provided professional expertise in the areas of information management, bibliographic standards, and web technologies.
 In 2013, the database became the cornerstone project of the newly founded Schoenberg Institute for Manuscript Studies, created by Penn Libraries in response to Larry and Barbara’s donation of their important collection of manuscripts.
 It remains under the stewardship of the Schoenberg Institute to this day.